-Both Denise Nickerson (Violet Beauregard) and Julie Dawn Cole (Veruca Salt) had a crush on Peter Ostrum (Charlie Bucket).
+Denise Nickerson (Violet Beauregarde) and Julie Dawn Cole (Veruca Salt) had a crush on Peter Ostrum (Charlie Bucket).
 During filming, the girls would alternate days over which one would spend time with Ostrum.
 Bob Roe was also an object of attraction for the two.
 On the day they didn't get to spend with Peter, they would spend it with Bob Roe.
-Bob Roe was the son of first assistant director Jack Roe.
+Bob Roe was the son of First Assistant Director Jack Roe.

-The scene where the technician tries to impress the three businessmen with the large computer to (unsuccessfully) give the results of the (then 3) remaining Golden Tickets was the last scene filmed for the movie.
-It was filmed at such a last minute that there was a ton of luggage scattered around the set as the cast and crew were already in the process of packing up to wrap up the movie.
+The scene where the technician tries to impress the three businessmen with the large computer to (unsuccessfully) give the results of the (then three) remaining Golden Tickets was the last scene filmed for the movie.
+It was filmed at such a last minute, that there was a ton of luggage scattered around the set, as the cast and crew were already in the process of packing up to wrap up the movie.

 Despite all the chocolate bars being practically designed for the movie in abundance, very few relics and props of the film survived.
 Director Mel Stuart explained this regret of not keeping many of the props (as they would be considered highly valuable) citing that at the time of production on a film, no one really knew just how successful it would be.

-Both Denise Nickerson and Paris Themmen (in the DVD commentary) cited lines they say in the film that have British inflection due to time spent around Julie Dawn Cole.
+Denise Nickerson and Paris Themmen (in the DVD commentary) cited lines they say in the film that have English inflection, due to time spent around Julie Dawn Cole.
 (Nickerson's is when she repeats "Everlasting Gobstopper" after Willy Wonka first shows them to the children, and Themmen's is when he asks, "Am I coming in clear" after being sent through television).

-While giving interviews as part of the 40th Anniversary celebration of the theatrical release, Denise Nickerson mentioned that, because of all the gum she had to chew as Violet, she ended up with 13 cavities.
-The reason is that, although sugarless gum WAS around in the early 1970s, the formula was a bit different than that of modern sugarless gums and didn't make very good bubbles.
+While giving interviews as part of the 40th Anniversary celebration of the theatrical release, Denise Nickerson mentioned that, because of all the gum she had to chew as Violet, she ended up with thirteen cavities.
+The reason is that, although sugarless gum was around in the early 1970s, the formula was a bit different than that of modern sugarless gums, and didn't make very good bubbles.
 So Denise was stuck chewing regular, sugared gum.

 According to the Wonka "kids", the hair and make-up lady, who was German, used a German word to refer to Gene Wilder's often unruly hair, not realizing that the English translation of the word is "chicken".

 After the company finished filming in Munich, Germany, the studio and locations were then taken over by the Cabaret (1972) people.
-On the DVD alt-track, one of the kids remarks, "We moved out, and Liza Minnelli moved in".
+On the DVD commentary, one of the kids remarked, "We moved out, and Liza Minnelli moved in".

-Contrary to popular belief, Fred Astaire wasn't ever considered to play Willy Wonka.
-According to director Mel Stuart's book "Pure Imagination: The Making of Willy Wonka", Fred expressed interest in playing the eccentric chocolatier, but that wasn't brought to either Stuart or producer David L. Wolper's attention.
-Just as well, because, as Stuart says in his book, he didn't conceive of Willy Wonka as a 72-year-old man, which happened to be what Astaire was at the time.
+Contrary to popular belief, Fred Astaire was never considered to play Willy Wonka.
+According to Mel Stuart's book "Pure Imagination: The Making of Willy Wonka", Fred expressed interest in playing the eccentric chocolatier, but that wasn't brought to either Stuart or David L. Wolper's attention.
+Just as well, because, as Stuart says in his book, he didn't conceive of Willy Wonka as a seventy-two-year-old man, which happened to be what Astaire was at the time.